Python-World/python-mini-projects/projects/PyOrganiser/README.md

     - Add plans to your day
     - Organise your day
-    - Keep track abouts all meetsings and todos
+    - Keep track abouts all meetings and todos

 # Installing